milindsingh/romeo/README.md

 2. Build
 3. Run the exe (requires .NET 4.0 or above)

-The project only for learning and educational purpose, the user is responsible for his actions. :P
+The project only for learning and educational purpose, the user is wholly responsible for his actions. :P